Image Magalie L’Abbé / Flickr (Creative Commons License)

 - Fireproof and earthquake resistant.

-So, by supporting hemp cultivation, you may be fighting for a much greener, safer, healthier world.
+So, by supporting it cultivation, you may be fighting for a much greener, safer, healthier world.
 Of course that doesn’t mean we can carry on consuming stuff at exponential rates.
 Nor does it mean we can just dump things in the ocean.
-Humans taking responsibility is always the biggest solution, but we think that hemp is one of our biggest allies.
+Humans taking responsibility is always the biggest solution, but we think that its one of our biggest allies.
 What are your thoughts?

 Further Reading: How to Start a Hemp Business in the UK https://sensiseeds.com/en/blog/how-to-start-a-hemp-business-uk/